Statement of Faith (Working Draft June 2026)

 God has ordained the family as a foundational institution of human society.
 He has designed marriage to be a covenantal union between one biological man and one biological woman for life, and the only appropriate context for sexual intimacy.
 In marriage, a husband, following the example of Christ who gave himself up for His bride, is called to lead, love, cherish and safeguard his wife, seeking her good above his own.
 A wife, following the example of the church, is called to respect and be submissive to her husband, seeking his good above her own, working together with him in all things lawful.

 Children, from the moment of conception, are a blessing and heritage from the Lord.
-Parents are to demonstrate to their children God’s pattern for marriage by teaching their children spiritual and moral values and leading them, through consistent lifestyle example and loving discipline, to make choices based on biblical truth.
+Parents are to raise up their children in the discipline and instruction of the Lord.
 Children are to honor and obey their parents.

 Men and women are equal before God, yet God has designed each with distinct and complementary traits and roles.
 While both men and women are called to teach in appropriate contexts, qualified men are to exercise authority and teach the congregation in the role of pastor/elder/overseer.
 These realities neither disparage the worth of either men or women nor inhibit their function and flourishing for the edification of the church and for the glory of God.